Indefinite Integrals |

 ![]() Extended List of Common Integrals |

-is not a rational function.
-Fractions of the form and (with integer ) are called the partial fractions, where the quadratic polynomial x2 + px + q is assumed to be irreducible.
-A proper fraction can be decomposed into a sum of partial fractions.
+A rational function f (x) can be represented by the ratio of two polynomials, A rational function is said to be a proper fraction, if the degree of the polynomial P (x) is less than the degree of the polynomial Q (x).
+For example, the expressions are the rational functions, the last two of which are the proper fractions, while the expression is not a rational function.
+Fractions of the form (with integer A proper fraction can be decomposed into a sum of partial fractions.
 The corresponding method is called “Decomposition of a Rational Function into the Sum of Partial Fractions” or in short, “Partial Fraction Decomposition”.
 If f (x) is not a proper fraction then it is necessary to perform the polynomial long division in order to represent f (x) by the sum of a polynomial and a proper fraction.
 The integration of a polynomial is a trivial problem.
-Therefore, the integration of a rational function is reduced to the integration of proper fractions. |
+Therefore, the integration of a rational function is reduced to the integration of proper fractions.

 © 2004-2010 by Norbert Grunwald and Valery Konev